UdayDebugssss/Autostream-Social-to-lead-Agent/README.md

 2. *Explicit state tracking*: Lead collection progress stored in session variables
 3. *RAG context caching*: Frequently accessed knowledge base items for performance

+## WhatsApp Integration Using Webhooks

+- Incoming WhatsApp messages are sent by Meta to a configured webhook endpoint hosted using FastAPI or Flask.
+This webhook extracts the user’s message text and forwards it to the AutoStream LangChain agent’s process_message() function.

+- Each WhatsApp user session is identified using the sender’s phone number, which allows the system to maintain conversation state and memory across multiple messages using LangChain’s ConversationBufferMemory.

+- The agent processes the message, performs intent detection, retrieves relevant information from the local knowledge base (RAG), or triggers lead capture when high intent is detected.
+The generated response is then sent back to the user via the WhatsApp Cloud API.

+- This architecture keeps the agent logic independent of the communication channel, making it easy to extend the same agent to other platforms such as web chat or Instagram DMs.

 ### *System Flow*